YongHwan2161/Knowledge/system-docs/Keyboard_Input.md

 - Numbers (0-9)
 - Space
 - Enter
+- Arrow keys (Up, Down, Left, Right) for hex editor navigation

 ## Limitations

 - No support for uppercase letters (Shift key not implemented)
 - No support for special characters
 - No support for function keys
-- No support for key combinations
+- No support for most key combinations
-- No key repeat functionality
+- Limited key repeat functionality

 ## Usage